Pages

 The future of farmers lies in big cities

-With inflation over 12 % for some commodities, removing agricultural trade barriers would surely have helped get cheaper food to India’s millions of poor citizens, says an article by Salil Tripathi
+When the Doha global trade negotiations collapsed in July, many countries shared the blame.
+But one of the more surprising culprits was India.
+With inflation over 12 % for some commodities, removing agricultural trade barriers would surely have helped get cheaper food to India’s millions of poor citizens, says an article by Salil Tripa...

 Jul 14, 2009